Gardening is a beloved hobby for many seniors, but it can be challenging for those with mobility issues. This is where raised garden beds come in.

 If you plan to move your raised garden bed around your yard or patio, look for one with wheels or handles for easy mobility.

-This feature can be especially helpful for seniors with difficulty lifting or carrying heavy objects.
+This feature can be invaluable for seniors with difficulty lifting or carrying heavy objects.

 Cost